irmen/Pyro4/examples/stockquotes-old/Readme.txt

 markets.
 Finally there are multiple viewers that can register themselves by the aggregator and let it know what stock symbols they're interested in.
 The viewers will then receive near-real-time stock quote updates for the symbols they selected.
-(Everything is fictional, ofcourse).
+(Everything is fictional, of course).

  Stockmarket  ->-----\                /----> Viewer